 Tired of Waiting for Probate?
 Rockpoint Probate Funding Offers Cash Advances

-If North Dakota’s lengthy probate process frustrates you, Rockpoint Probate Funding has another option.
-We offer cash advances based on the value of the portion of the estate that you are expecting to inherit.
-This option may be a huge relief for those depending on an inheritance to cover a financial need.
+Unfortunately, Rockpoint Probate Funding is unable to offer inheritance advances in North Dakota at this time.
+We offer cash advances based on the value of the portion of the estate that you are expecting to inherit in several other states nearby.
+This option may be a huge relief for those depending on an inheritance to cover a financial need, if the estate is based in one of several states nearby.

 We do not base the amount you receive on your credit score or your current employment status.
 We only consider the value of your potential inheritance.